 September 2013: Teton County Library received Gold LEED status.

 The valley’s library tradition goes back as far as May, 1915 when St. John’s Public Library opened its doors in St. John’s House in Jackson.
 With an initial membership of $1.00 and an annual fee of 50 cents, a paying patron could choose from a collection of more than 600 volumes.
 Years later, the hard work and inspiration of three valley women sowed the seeds for the Teton County Library.
 Helen Benson, Edith Mercill and Stella Weston began selling subscriptions for a lending library in the 1930s, but they were soon overwhelmed by the needs of the community.
 County Commissioners appointed the first Library Board, consisting of Benson, Mercill, Weston, Hattie Erzinger and Charles Kratzer.
-The Teton County Library opened on January 8, 1938 in a room in the American Legion Hall.
+Teton County Library opened on January 8, 1938, in a room in the American Legion Hall.
 The board also hired its first librarian Juliane Tanner from Laramie, Wyoming.

-The Huff Memorial Library served as the location of Teton County Library for 56 plus years and is now listed on the National Register of Historic Places.
+This log building served as the location of Teton County Library for 56 plus years and is now listed on the National Register of Historic Places.

 As far back as the late 1980s the Library Board was aware of the growing need to expand the Library.
 In December of 1990, the Board hired professional library planners to conduct a “Space Needs Assessment” which recommended that a new library be planned that was 23,500 to 25,000 square feet with room for expansion.